heyman/postgresql-backup/README.md

 * `MAIL_FROM`
 * `WEBHOOK`: If specified, an HTTP request will be sent to this URL
 * `WEBHOOK_METHOD`: By default the webhook's HTTP method is GET, but can be changed using this variable
-* `WEBHOOK_CURL_OPTS`: Add additional headers or other option to curl command calling the webhook.
+* `WEBHOOK_CURL_OPTIONS`: Add additional headers or other option to curl command calling the webhook.
 E.g. `-H 'Content-type: application/json'`
 * `WEBHOOK_DATA`: Add a body to the webhook being called, unless changed it implies that `POST` method is used.
 E.g. `{"text":"Backup completed at %(date)s %(time)s!"}`
 * `KEEP_BACKUP_DAYS`: The number of days to keep backups for when pruning old backups.
 Defaults to `7`.
 * `FILENAME`: String that is passed into `strftime()` and used as the backup dump's filename.
 Defaults to `$DB_NAME_%Y-%m-%d`.